LadySoulnight/CleanData/CodeBook.md

 ### summarised_uci_har_dataset

-This dataframe summaries the data provided by `tidy_uci_har_dataset.csv`, by averaging each feature for each activity and subject.
+This dataframe summaries the data provided by `compact_uci_har_dataset.csv`, by averaging each feature for each activity and subject.

 The calculation makes use of the [dplyr libary](https://www.r-project.org/nosvn/pandoc/dplyr.html).
 If not found, it is (automatically) requested to be installed.